Share this entry

 - It is very strongly recommended that the MSL function reports into Medical Affairs to maintain their autonomy and demonstrate that theirs is primarily a non-promotional role and hence they may engage in appropriate, even of-label, scientific exchange

 - MSLs should not engage in promotional messaging or participate in promotional discussions

 What Are the Common Compliance Concerns and How to Avoid Them?

 Unsolicited vs Solicited Requests and Of‑Label Discussions

 Overall, MSLs largely interact with medical and scientific experts, and HCPs in a planned manner within the framework of an ‘Expert Engagement Plan’.
 Whilst HCPs can prescribe drugs outside their intended use, it is illegal for any associate of the pharma industry to promote products for of-label use.
-Examples of these proactive engagements include changes to the prescribing or product label; safety signals or concerns related to the therapeutic product; introductory meetings and insight gathering, as indicated earlier, in the form of advisory boards, working group meetings or roundtable discussions, as well as for non-product scientifc education activities.
+Examples of these proactive engagements include changes to the prescribing or product label; safety signals or concerns related to the therapeutic product; introductory meetings and insight gathering, as indicated earlier, in the form of advisory boards, working group meetings or roundtable discussions, as well as for non-product scientific education activities.
 Proactive engagements should never be for the purpose of providing of-label information.
 MSLs may also respond to HCPs reactively.
-They respond to bona fde unsolicited requests for of-label information with a focused response that is objective, balanced, accurate and substantiated and supported by scientifc evidence.
+They respond to bona fiade unsolicited requests for of-label information with a focused response that is objective, balanced, accurate and substantiated and supported by scientific evidence.